Circle-throw vibrating machine: Vibration separation

 Under vibration, particles of different sizes segregate (Brazil nut effect).
 Vibration lifts and segregates particles on the inclined screen.
 When vibration amplitude is within the range of 3 to 3.5mm, the equipment segregates the large and small particles with best efficiency.
 If the amplitude is too high, the contact area between particles and screen surface is reduced and energy is wasted; if too low, particles block the aperture, causing poor separation.

 Higher frequency of vibration improves component stratification along the screen and leads to better separation efficiency.
 Circle throw gear is designed with 750 ~to 1050 rpm, which screens large materials.
 However, frequencies that are too high vibrate particles excessively; therefore the effective contact area of mesh surface to particles decreases.

 Characteristics of feed

 Moisture in the feed forms larger particles by coagulating small particles.
 This effect reduces sieve efficiency.
 However the centrifugal force and vibration and acts to prevent aperture blockage and agglomerated particle formation.
 Feed particles are classified as fine, near-sized and oversized particles; most near-sized and fines pass through the aperture rapidly.
 The ratio of fine and near-size particles to oversize should be maximized to obtain high screening rates.

-Rate of feed is proportional to efficiency and capacity of screen; high feed rate reaches steady state and resultsn in better screening rates.
+Rate of feed is proportional to efficiency and capacity of screen; high feed rate reaches steady state and results in better screening rates.
 However, an optimum bed thickness should be maintained for consistent high efficiency.